 It is also possible to change your business year-end in the future too.
 You can, however, only `extend’ your accounting period once every five years.

 In contrast, shortening your business year-end has no restrictions.

-Every accounts-year, you will need to work out your company’s profits that are subject to Corporation Tax, and report these on form CT600.
-Your accountant will add up all of the business income.
-They will then deduct from this the sum of any business expenses, including salaries.
-In the company tax workings, they will add back on to the profit, any dis-allowable expenses (depreciation, entertaining costs, penalties or fines).
+Please note as part of this Corporation Tax return guide, when completing the CT return (form CT600), your accountant will add up all the business income.
+They will then deduct the sum of any business expenses, including salaries.
+In the company tax workings, they will add back to the profit any disallowable expenses (depreciation, entertaining costs, penalties or fines).
 They will also deduct from the profit any income that is not taxable.
-Finally, they will then deduct any capital allowances and any other tax reliefs.
+Finally, they will deduct capital allowances and any other tax reliefs.

 Expanding on the above, let us assume your company year-end ends on 30 June.
 The accounts covering the year to 30 June 2023 will have:

 - 274 days (1 July 2022 to 31 March 2023) profits taxed at 19%.

 - It will also have 91 days (1 April 2023 to 30 June 2023) profits taxed at either: